Fire Control & Emergency Training Course – FCER

 ERGT’s Undertake Fire Control and Emergency Rescue (FCER) course covers the skills and knowledge required to function as a member of an Emergency Response Team (ERT) in order to respond to fire emergencies in onshore and/or offshore facilities.

-Individuals, as a normal part of their workplace duties, are required to work with team members to coordinate the required response to a fire emergency, select and use emergency equipment, and conduct search and rescue according to procedures.
+Individuals who undertake the fire emergency training course will learn, as a normal part of their workplace duties, to work with team members to coordinate the required response to a fire emergency, select and use emergency equipment, and conduct search and rescue according to procedures.

 The expected learning outcomes for the Nationally Recognised Training unit PMAWHS213 Undertake fire control and emergency rescue are:

 - Undertake search and rescue of affected areas

 There are no training standard pre-requisites for this course.

 In order for ERGT to deliver the training and assessment in the timeframe specified for this course, trainees are required to come to the course having attained the Nationally Recognised Training unit: